mpr-lab/MotheterRemote/README.md

 Connect your RPi to power using the provided power cable.
 Connect a mouse and keyboard with USB cables, and connect a monitor with a microHDMI cable.
 You should now be able to use the RPi as a computer!

-### Connection Options
+## Connection Options

+While cellular is a viable connection option, it's important to get everything else running and stable before introducing a modem.
+Follow the rest of the instructions in this document to set up the RPi on WiFi, without radios.
+When this setup is fully functional, [begin following the cellular instructions here](cellular.md).

-Your host computer needs a reliable connection to the RPi.
-The two options to achieve this are Ethernet and WiFi.
-Ethernet hasn't been thoroughly tested for this project, so WiFi is recommended.
-For either connection option, setting up SSH key sharing is strongly recommended.
+Ethernet hasn't been thoroughly tested for this project, so WiFi or cellular are recommended.
+However, everything past the initial connection setup should be identical to WiFi.

+For any connection option, setting up SSH key sharing is strongly recommended.

-#### Ethernet
+### Ethernet

-If your device will be connected to the host computer via Ethernet, follow the instructions in this section.
-Otherwise, continue to the WiFi section below.

 Plug an Ethernet cable into your device, then find the network connection icon on the taskbar (when connected to WiFi, this looks like a fan.
 When connected to Ethernet, it looks like two arrows).
 Mousing over this icon will show your IP address(es), and clicking on it will show you the available LAN networks.
 Select **Advanced Options > Connection Information** to view more information about all active connections.

 Connect your computer to Ethernet.
 It's important to note that your computer will try to use one connection by default for everything, so you can't easily use Ethernet to connect to the RPi and WiFi for everything else.
 In your computer's network settings, change the service order to put the Ethernet LAN first, ahead of any wireless options; alternatively, you can turn off WiFi just to test the Ethernet connection.
 Do the same on the RPi (it's easier to just disable WiFi in this case).

 In a terminal, run the command `ssh rp1@rp1.local` and provide RPi's password to log in.
 You can now run commands on the RPi.
-Use Ctrl-D to exit the RPi.
+Use `Ctrl-D` to exit the RPi.

-#### WiFi
+### WiFi

 Mouse over the WiFi symbol on the RPi to view its IP.
 On your computer, run the command `ssh rp1@<IP>` and provide RPi's password to log in.
 You can now run commands on the RPi.
-Use Ctrl-D to exit the RPi.
+Use `Ctrl-D` to exit the RPi.

-#### SSH Key Sharing
+### SSH Key Sharing

 If we want to use SSH for automated communication, we don't want our programs to sit around and wait for us to put the password in.
 We can make this automatic by creating and sharing an SSH key pair.